lubart2517/Epam_project/documentation/Software Requirements Specification.md

 • Storing book orders, users, books and authors in a database;
 • Display list of books;
 • Updating the list of orders (adding, editing, removing);
-• Display list of users;
-• Updating the list of users (adding, editing, removing);
 • Display list of authors;
 • Updating the list of authors (adding, editing, removing);
-• Display number of the orders for books and users;
-• Filtering by different criteria for orders and users;
+• Filtering by different criteria for books;
 1. Orders
 1.1 Display list of orders
 The mode is designed to view the list of orders, if it possible to display the number of orders for a specified